avinashs15/apiTestCasesChakram/README.md

 This Project uses mocha, chakram and mochawesome reporter npm packages

+This Project automates API which creates, validates and deletes repository in github(user needs to create a github user)

 Prerequisite : Nodejs and NPM is installed

 Running the test case: